 Corvallis to the Coast is a 59 mile point-to-point trail located near Corvallis, Oregon and is rated as difficult.
-The trail is primarily used for hiking and mountain biking and is accessible from June until November.
+The trail is primarily used for hiking and mountain biking and is best used from June until November.
 Dogs are also able to use this trail.

 66 mile hike from Corvallis to Newport on back roads, log roads and single track ... then gravel.
 At major "T" go right on 1000 Line Rd (NF-31).
 At next major "T" also go right on 1000 Line Rd.
 At mile 48, just as you start heading down hill look for an over grown on your left heading back the way you came.
 This is Sunnyridge Rd (NF-50 & NF-5081) at mile 51.5 take a right and follow down to Wright Creek Rd and go left.
 As you go under the power lines stay to the right (you'll go under them twice) then up a short climb.
 At abt mile 55.5 take a right onto old trail (the right road will have a deep trench cut across it to stop cars).
 This old log road comes out on a hill top by an old shed.
 Down road thru gate to junction, then to the other gate at your 10:00.
 As you come down hill take dirt road under the power line and continue straight (m.
 57).
 Follow to mile 58.5 and look for single track on your left follow to road.
 Go left thru maze of log roads, don't branch off thru gate down to 35th SE, go left follow to the ocean and Newport.
 Whew!

 Gary Chapman, thank you for your guidance and great detail!